lnkuiper/experiments/oochj/README.md

 GEN=ninja BUILD_PYTHON=1 make
 ```
 Note that DuckDB must be compiled from source once for every policy (and run experiments using each compiled version).
+The default policy (without applying the diff) is the weighted cost policy.

 You may want to uninstall the DuckDB python package before building it from scratch with the following:
 ```sh